christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

         + The distal/normative purpose: highlight which of these findings could inform democratic institutional designs such that peaceful bargaining and competition between legislators will be more likely.

 > So why among all of the potential frameworks are we to believe that credible commitments are best?
+Copious amounts of ink have been spilled talking about violence at the domestic level whether it be civil wars to protests to social movements.
+I also suspect that there has been some investigation into pre-election violence among other democratic process related violence (perhaps extra-judicial killings).
 If they are not best that what are the alternatives that are equally plausible and why are they not utilized?

+    - The theoretical framework in this paper was strongly influenced by important recent contributions to understanding pre-election protest and violence primarily the work of Wilkinson, 2006; Beaulieu and Hyde, 2008; Beaulieu, 2014.
+Protests and violence around elections are probably the most similar substantive area to legislative violence.
+This work contends that election protests in particular are the result of bargaining breakdowns between governing elites and opposition groups.
+Factors that this literature proposes as causing bargaining breakdowns include credible commitment problems and misrepresentation of private information.
+My explanation of legislative violence builds on this directly.
+I extensively discuss how credible commitment problems can lead to violence and how democratic age can reveal information about opposing sides ability to credibly commit--i.e. helps ameliorate information asymmetries.

-    - In Section 2, I detail a number of alternative approaches to explaining legislative violence, all of which have been informed by the literature and suggested to me in numerous conference presentations and discussions with colleagues.
+    In addition, Section 2, I detail a number of alternative approaches to explaining legislative violence, all of which have been informed by the literature and suggested to me in numerous conference presentations and discussions with colleagues.
 I then try to test these empirically, but have not found support for them.
 [THINK ABOUT]

 > I am not sure the author(s) definition of fair is useful. . .
 While I understand the intention, the problem is that there are so many unanswered questions that it becomes almost meaningless.
 I do not mean that as negatively as it sounds but scholars have been arguing about the definition and meaning of fairness for centuries, so I so not see the utility of framing the paper in that literature (especially without really delving into it).
 Are they assuming that these conceptions of fairness are constant across time?